 NEW Dane County Adopt-A-Storm Drain Program

-Open to City of Fitchburg, City of Stoughton, City of Sun Prairie, Village of McFarland and Village of Cottage Grove Residents/Groups
+Open to City of Fitchburg, City of Stoughton, City of Middleton, City of Sun Prairie, Village of McFarland, Village of Cottage Grove and Village of Cross Plains Residents/Groups

-Dane County is partnering with the City of Fitchburg, City of Sun Prairie, City of Stoughton, Village of McFarland and Village of Cottage Grove on an Adopt-A-Storm Drain program.
+Dane County is partnering with the City of Fitchburg, City of Middleton, City of Sun Prairie, City of Stoughton, Village of McFarland, Village of Cottage Grove and Village of Cross Plains on an Adopt-A-Storm Drain program.
 The goal of the program is to build a network of volunteers committed to cleaning the area on and around local storm drains and report back results.
 Keeping storm drains clean and clear can prevent localized flooding, keep our communities clean and protect our waters.
 Municipalities are working hard to clean and maintain these storm drains, but they can’t do it alone.

 If you live in any of the communities listed above, have a storm drain near you and can spare at least 15 minutes a month consider Adopting a Storm Drain.
 It’s easy!